 - Develop their skills, such as evaluation, creativity, problem-solving and enquiry.

-Our theme in Autumn 1 is Take One World
+Our theme in Autumn 1 is Take One World, and in Geography we are focussing on reading and producing maps:

-Across the school we will think about our world.
-Some classes will consider the impact of humans on the environment and the changes we can make to help our planet.
-Other classes will have discussions about how we belong in our world and a few classes will focus their learning around their class animal because they are endangered species.
+Across the school we thought carefully about our world.
+Some classes considered the impact of humans on the environment and the changes we can make to help our planet.
+Other classes had discussions about how we belong in our world and a few classes focussed their learning around their class animals because they are endangered species.

 Useful website links: